nebulab/cangaroo/README.md

 old Wombat exensions have been migrated to the [Cangaroo organization](https://github.com/cangaroo) so that they can be maintained more easily.

-## The whole story

-Some time ago Spree decided to shut down Wombat and to release its closed source code to customers only, so we had to decide how to go ahead, and the alternative were:

-1. hosting Wombat by ourselves for some of our clients
-2. starting a new open source project with an API compliant with Wombat.

-We believe in open source so we chose the latter.

-The idea is a bit different from Wombat, the goal of this project is to provide a backwards compatible API and give the developers the freedom to change and customize it.

-At least for the first release we won't have an admin interface, we believe developers prefer code and using Rails console directly.

-We hope this project can help to make the migration from Wombat easier and we believe the Spree/Solidus community will help to make it better.

 ## Dependencies

   - rails (>= 4.2.4)